arianysouzab/arianysouzab/README.md

 ## Hi there 👋
+My name is Ariany Souza;
-I am Ariany Souza and I study digital design at UFC.
+I am a digital design student at Federal University of Ceará;
+I'm studying javascript.

 <!--
 **arianysouzab/arianysouzab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.